AMAP-ML/Pos2Distill/README.md

 We are extremely grateful to  Linjing Li, Yong Wang, Xiangxiang Chu and many other friends in our Machine Learning Group for their helpful feedback and insightful discussions.

 ## Citation
-If you feel this project is helpful, please consider cite our report :blush:
+If you feel this project is helpful, please consider cite our report :blush:.
+If you have any question about us, please contact the email: [Yifei Wang](https://scholar.google.com/citations?hl=zh-CN&user=AHD4c24AAAAJ).
 ```bibtex
 @article{wang2025position,
   title={Position Bias Mitigates Position Bias: Mitigate Position Bias Through Inter-Position Knowledge Distillation},